 Especially, if you’re doing a street program and you have maybe third street and fourth street both needs some work and your CIP planning, you’re trying to figure out which one you should do and you just pick one out of the hat and it turns out that you pick third street, but fourth street really has major sewer issues.
 Well, if you knew that, that can weigh your decision and play into what might take a higher priority because you’re going to see some cost savings by doubling up on projects like that.

 That all ties nicely into a lot of the discussions we’ve had on previous podcasts about capital improvement planning.
 And it sounds like through regular televising, or maybe even including investigations within a capital plan, then you’ll have a better idea of, like Wes said, what streets need to be addressed.
 And is it more than just a pavement matter and what the wastewater plant might be doing in five years?
 It sounds like that ties nicely into a regular conversation, capital improvement planning, looking ahead, and being aware of your city infrastructure.
 Do any of you have any closing thoughts on any recent projects that you really had a success story to tell?

 Inflow & Infiltration Success Stories

-We had a small community where we were looking at doing some sewer rehabilitation and through the televising program discovered a water line that had been bored through the sewer, had subsequently corroded, and was pumping directly into the sanitary sewer.
+We had a small community where we were looking at doing some sewer rehabilitation and, through the televising program, discovered a water line that had been bored through the sewer, had subsequently corroded, and was pumping directly into the sanitary sewer.
 That investigation and the subsequent repair of that cut the city’s water use and as well as their flow to their treatment plant by a third.
-So, amazing impact that would not have been caught unless for the investigation and the review and evaluation of that project.
+So, an amazing impact would not have been caught unless for the investigation and the review and evaluation of that project.